Macrometacorp/docs/docs/streams/publish-messages.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This page explains how to publish messages to a stream in Macrometa.
-Before publishing messages, you must first [create a stream](create-streams.md) to publish the messages to.
+Before publishing messages, you must first [create a stream](create-streams.md) to which you want to publish messages.

 <Tabs groupId="operating-systems">
 <TabItem value="py" label="Python SDK">